pedroborges/kirby-page-lock/readme.md

 > When using Git, make sure to add the following rule to your `.gitignore` file: `.lock*`

+## Option

+The following option can be set in your `/site/config/config.php`:

+### fields.pagelock.time

+    // Default: 8 seconds
+    c::set('fields.pagelock.time', 8);

+As soon as you open a page, Page Lock Plugin verifies if it's locked or not.
+In case it isn't, the page is locked and the plugin keeps pinging the server to inform you are not done editing yet.
+If it's been locked, then we want to know when it unlocks.
+This setting changes the frequency those pings happen.

 ## Issues and Feedback
 If you have a Github account, please report issues directly on Github:

 <https://github.com/pedroborges/kirby-pagelock/issues>

 Otherwise you can send me an email: oi@pedroborg.es

+## Requirements
+- Kirby 2.2.3+
+- PHP 5.4+

 ## Buy a License
 Please keep in mind that I develop this plugin with passion in my spare time.
 Few free to try it on your local machine or on a private test server.
 Once your project goes live, get a license and support further development of this and future plugins for Kirby CMS.